 There has been no mandate here but we have decided to implement stay-at-home measures.
 On the one hand so much has changed.
 Travel programs and exhibitions are cancelled for the foreseeable future as well as our annual migration to Maine.
 And on the other hand very little has changed.
 Cooking, eating, and working at home comes naturally to us.
 Beyond fewer outings for fresh fish and veggies, our routines allow for a sense of normalcy.

-When we first decided to self isolate I instinctually reverted to my New England roots where we preserve the late summer bounty in root cellars and freezers to draw upon throughout a long cold winter.
+When we first decided to self isolate I instinctually reverted to my New England roots.
+There we preserve the late summer bounty in root cellars and freezers to draw upon throughout a long cold winter.
 I filled our freezer with fresh tomato sauce, pesto, and herb laden meat loaf ready to pull out and bake.
 But my in-laws might not make it through if we don’t have fish from time to time.
 Throughout their decades of marriage, Kuniko always made the vegetable dishes while Takashi, prepared the fish.
-Though renowned for his pottery, Takashi is almost equally famous for his homemade fish drying apparatus, a humble wooden frame supporting two screens that sandwich a layer of chicken wire where butterflied fish are laid out to be hoisted in the air for an afternoon of drying.
-Since he can’t visit the fishmonger daily as he otherwise would, we decided to make himono, air-dried fish.
-Takashi ordered fifty horse mackerel but the fishmonger only had twenty.
-We spent the morning processing them, filleting them in two styles.
-The first is easier to execute and more visually striking, resulting in a full butterfly from head to tail of a whole fish.
-The second involves removing the head and spine leaving a butterflied boneless fillet.
-This style takes a bit more effort but is a more economical use of materials as the heads and bones can be made into a delicious stock for soup.
-They are soaked in salt water and dried for an afternoon, or overnight to dry them further and preserve them longer.
+Though renowned for his pottery, Takashi is almost equally famous for his homemade fish drying apparatus.
+It’s a humble wooden frame supporting two screens that sandwich a layer of chicken wire.
+Butterflied fish are laid out to be hoisted in the air for an afternoon of drying.

 We’re eating very well, and when we eat well we are content.
 We’re wishing the same for all of you.